chappy84/grumpy-phpunit/test-doubles.markdown

         ->with($startRow, $endRow)
         ->will($this->returnValue(55));

-### Testing protected and private methods of objects
+### Testing protected and private methods and attributes
 I will be up front: I am not an advocate of writing tests for protected and private class methods.
 In most cases, when you write tests for public methods, you will end up testing